ShacharMarkovich/SAMS/README.md

 ![Catalog page](https://github.com/ShacharMarkovich/SAMS/blob/main/DotNetProject/Images/Catalog.gif)

 ## Shopping Analysis
-This is the heart of SAMS - hear you can see plenty of Statistics about yours shoppings:<br /><br />
+This is the heart of SAMS - hear you can see plenty of Statistics about yours shoppings:<br />

-See how may profucts you bouth from a store and when.<br />
+- See how may profucts you bouth from a store and when.<br />
-See what is the average total purchase cost in each store, at anytime that you choose.<br />
+- See how many products you bought in each category,<br />
-See how many products you bought in each category,<br /><br />
+- See what is the average total purchase cost in each store, at anytime that you choose.<br /><br />

 ![Analysis page](https://github.com/ShacharMarkovich/SAMS/blob/main/DotNetProject/Images/Analysis.gif)<br /><br />

 ## Shopping Recommends